 A "class action" lawsuit is one in which a group of people with the same or similar injuries caused by the same product or action sue the defendant as a group.
 Other names for lawsuits brought by a number of people who suffered similar harm or losses are "mass tort litigation" and "multi-district litigation" ("MDL").
 People seek justice in class action lawsuits when their injuries have been caused by defective products, including pharmaceutical drugs, motor vehicles and other consumer products, and medical devices.
 Other types of conduct over which people have sued as a class include consumer fraud, corporate misconduct, securities fraud, and employment practices.
 A type of class action lawsuit is the "mass tort" action.
 Mass tort litigation is a multi-party lawsuit based on a massive accident, such as an airplane crash, in which many people are injured or widespread personal injuries caused by a defective product, such as a medical device.

 If you have been injured by a product or person and you think there are others in your situation, you should seek legal counsel from an attorney who is experienced in representing classes of injured people in this specific type of lawsuit.
+You can also learn more on our class actions law legal answers page.

 What is a Class Action Lawsuit and What is its Purpose?